gilzellner/HowToWorkWithMe/README.md

 ## Meetings

 Meetings are for synchronous communications which costly, inaccurate, unsearchable and overall inefficient.
-[Jeff Bezos](https://www.thinkbusiness.ie/articles/jeff-bezos-rules-productive-meetings-amazon/), a smarted man than I am, figured it out.
+[Jeff Bezos](https://www.thinkbusiness.ie/articles/jeff-bezos-rules-productive-meetings-amazon/), a smarter man than I am, figured it out.
 The gist is:
 Plan what you want to discuss in advance, be up front about it, and have meeting agenda.